ReaFstar/spark-sdk/README.md

 ## **Command Line**

-The [Breez SDK - Nodeless *(Spark Implementation)* cli](https://github.com/breez/spark-sdk/tree/main/crates/breez-sdk/cli) is a command line client that allows you to interact with and test the functionality of the SDK.
+The [Breez SDK - Spark cli](https://github.com/breez/spark-sdk/tree/main/crates/breez-sdk/cli) is a command line client that allows you to interact with and test the functionality of the SDK.

 ## Demo